 Changes such as those noted above, or any others that raise a red flag, should be addressed immediately.
 A good starting point is to talk with the senior about scheduling an appointment with her primary care physician for a check-up, and to begin to put a plan in place to help her improve safety and quality of life.

 It’s also a good idea to begin the discussion about the potential need for care at home, bearing in mind that it often takes more than one conversation before a senior is open to accepting the idea of help.
-The award-winning Sun City elder care team at Senior HomeCare of Tucson is available to provide a free in-home consultation to answer any questions and to provide details on the personalized care solutions that enhance safety and overall wellbeing for seniors at home.
+The award-winning providers of home care in Marana and the nearby areas, Senior HomeCare of Tucson, is available to provide a free in-home consultation to answer any questions and to provide details on the personalized care solutions that enhance safety and overall wellbeing for seniors at home.